 Understanding foam specifications: When talking to the foam vendor, you want to know the specifications for the type of foam you’re seeking.
 This is common to all manufacturers and has two components: density and firmness.
 People often confuse the two, but they aren’t the same thing.

-Density (3 digits) is a measure of the foam’s durability, expressed as weight of the foam itself divided by volume (i.e. length x width x height).
+Density (3 digits) is a measure of the foam’s mass and determines durability.
+It is expressed as weight of the foam itself divided by volume (i.e. length x width x height).
 If the 3 digit number is 120, that means the density is 1.2 pounds per cubic foot.
 The higher the density number, the more durable (and expensive) the foam.
 You might consider foam with a density ranging from 1.1 pounds per cubic foot ( or 110) to 1.8 pounds per cubic foot (or 180).

 Firmness (2 digits) is measured in the external weight required to compress foam by a certain amount, usually 25%.
 So foam with ILD (Indentation Load Deflection) of “30” would require 30 pounds of pressure to compress a 4” thick piece to 3” (that is, 1” or 25%).
 The higher the ILD number, the firmer the foam.
 Handbell musicians use foam in the range of 12 to 30.
 Many handbell musicians prefer soft foam so the bell will sink easily into it and damp immediately, to avoid dissonance in a choir.
 This especially helps with damping bass bells, as more of the casting comes in contact with the foam.
 As a soloist, I want a) a slight delay in damping, b) to pick up bells quickly with just my fingertips, and c) to ring bells from the table, so I prefer firmer foam than a handbell choir might.